This Chicken Salad with Red Grapes and Walnuts has the perfect blend of tender rotisserie chicken, crunchy walnuts, and succulent grapes.

 This salad is great to serve at brunch or a luncheon.
-We also love having a bowl of chicken salad in the fridge during the summer when it’s nice to be able to eat something on the lighter side that’s also chilled.
+We also love having a bowl of chicken salad in the fridge during the summer when it’s nice to eat something on the lighter side that’s also chilled.

 - It’s refreshing.

-- It keeps well in the fridge – makes it easy to grab when you need lunch or a snack.
+- It keeps well in the fridge, making it easy to grab when you need lunch or a snack.

-- It’s delicious on buns, bread, or wrapped in a lettuce leaf as a low-carb option.
+- It’s delicious on buns, bread, or a low-carb option wrapped in a lettuce leaf.

-- The grapes really compliment the chicken, while the celery and walnuts add great crunch.
+- The grapes compliment the chicken, while the celery and walnuts add a great crunch.

 - Chicken.
 You’ll need four cups of cooked, chopped chicken.
 Use a rotisserie chicken from the grocery to keep it super easy and fast.

 - Celery, red grapes, toasted walnuts, scallions.
 These ingredients give great crunch and texture to the chicken salad.
 Don’t skip the crunch!
 You can substitute green grapes and toasted pecans if you prefer.

 - Plain Greek yogurt, mayonnaise, lemon zest and juice, honey.
 This lower-fat chicken salad dressing is forgiving.
 You can use all plain Greek yogurt or all mayonnaise to make this dressing or a combination of both.
 No lemon juice on hand?
 Substitute cider vinegar.

 How to Make Chicken Salad in 3 Easy Steps